sergivalverde/nicMSlesions/README.md

 # Requirements:

+  The current version is based on [Keras](https://keras.io), so the following softwares are necessary to run the program:

 * A decent machine running GNU/Linux or Windows.
 Deep learning methods are computationally expensive, so at least 8GB of RAM is necessary to train a new model.
 Although this limitation can be addressed